 Making a Consumer Complaint

-The Consumer Affairs Unit handles and mediates approximately 100 complaints per year.
-If you have a complaint against a business, arising out of a business transaction or attempted transaction, and would like to file a complaint with our office, please download the Consumer Complaint Form (PDF), Forma De Queja De Consumidores (PDF), completely fill it in, attach copies of all documents relating to the transaction, and mail it to:
+The Consumer Complaint unit handles and mediates approximately 100 complaints per year.
+If you have a complaint against a business, arising out of a business transaction or attempted transaction, and would like to file a complaint with our office, please download the Consumer Complaint Form (PDF) Opens a New Window. , Forma De Queja De Consumidores (PDF) Opens a New Window. , completely fill it in, attach copies of all documents relating to the transaction, and mail it to:

 Napa County District Attorney's Office